 In India’s constitution, there is a right to equality.
 Article 14 prohibits discrimination by legislation, which is defined as treating people with comparable circumstances differently and those with different circumstances in the same way, or, to put it another way, treating equally as unequal and unequal as equal.

 The Indian constitution’s Article 14 on the Right to Equality bans hostile classification by law and is geared against discriminatory class legislation.
-A legislature, in order to deal with a complicated problem that originates from an endless variety of human relationships, must make some type of selection or classification of the people who will be affected by the legislation.
+To deal with a complicated problem that originates from an endless variety of human relationships, a legislature must select or classify the people who will be affected by the legislation.